The MS-102 Admin Lifecycle: Moving Beyond Simple Features

-The SC-900 to MS-102 Transition: Admin Lifecycle shift is the moment you realize that Microsoft 365 isn’t just a set of tools—it’s a living environment.
+The MS-102 Admin Lifecycle shift is the moment you realize that Microsoft 365 isn’t just a set of tools—it’s a living environment.
 One quiet realization defines this path more than any policy: Admins don’t just manage features; they manage the accountability of what happens before and after a user ever clicks “Sign In.”

 Admins don’t manage features.